CathalBurke/SOC-Verilog/index.md

 ## Understanding the Template Design

-Before drawing any flags I needed to understand the **template VGA driver**.
+Before drawing any flags I needed to understand the **template VGA driver** [1].

 ### VGA timing in plain English

-The monitor wants a stream of pixels at a fixed rate.
+From the Manual [2] I learned that the Basys3 monitor  wants a stream of pixels at a fixed rate.
 For 640×480 @ 60 Hz:

 - A **25 MHz pixel clock** drives the timing.
 - Every tick, the design moves one pixel to the right (col increments).